 Within the brick-walled garden at its west entrance, Christ Church Episcopal Parish Memorial Garden continues an age-old tradition by setting aside a peaceful place for the safekeeping of loved ones cremated remains on the grounds of their church.

 The setting is intended to foster reflection, meditation, recollection & prayer in honor of those whose ashes are kept there.
 We welcome the cremated remains of parishioners and their family members.
 Others may be interred by special arrangement with the Priest in Charge.

 You may select a wall niche or a place in the garden for the interment of your remains.
 Ashes interred in wall niches are placed in appropriate containers while remains for the gardens are placed in a biodegradable linen bag.
 Both are provided by Christ Church Episcopal Parish Memorial Garden.

 The Christ Church Episcopal Parish Memorial Garden is a place of serenity and beauty, established in the tradition of the Episcopal Church for the needs of our Parish.

 They shall not grow old,

 At the going down of the sun

 Planning is essential for the future.
 We are ready to assist you in making decisions in anticipation of or during a time of bereavement.

-Contact the Memorial Garden Manager, at 503-636-5618 or via email with any questions or needs.
+Contact the Memorial Garden Manager, Elaine Burke, via email with any questions or needs.